Vienna - Fischamend

 Hainburg an der Donau once was a significant location on the Amber Road from the Mediterranean to the Baltic Sea.
 It's also the nearest Austrian town to Bratislava (about 14 kilometers away).
 Due to its strategic location, the city has been a symbol of protection and security since the Middle Ages with heavily fortified walls, town gates and towers.

-Photos below: The castle (1050 AD) on top of the hill and some of the fortifications of the city of Hainburg an der Donau.
+Photos below: The castle (1050 AD) on top of the hill (photo top left) and some of the fortifications of the city of Hainburg an der Donau.

 "Castled hills rose from the shore, and soon, under the ruins of Theben, the battle-haunted fens came to an end on the other side of the river.
 Below this steep rock, the March - which is the Czech Morava - flowed into the Danube from the north, marking the Czechoslovak border."